 - Teaching as … modeling

 SynopsisSocial Learning Theory arose partially in response to perceived limitations of Behaviorisms.
-It describes learning as both a behavioral and cognitive process that occurs in social settings.
+It describes learning as a continuous, reciprocal interaction of behavioral and cognitive processes within a social settings.
 Social Learning Theory further challenges Behaviorisms’ narrow focus on behaviors associated with rewards, providing evidence that observing a behavior is sufficient, and rewards can be vicarious (i.e., received by others, but still motivating to the observer).
 Consequently, learning is described as extracting information (reminiscent of Cognitivism) and/or changes in behavior (reminiscent of Behaviorisms), thus attending to both mental and physical activity.
 An immediate upshot is that rewards play a role in learning but are not entirely responsible for motivating that learning.
 In a significant break from most Correspondence Discourses, learner and environment are seen as “reciprocally determined,” each influencing the other.
+Prominent subdiscourses include:

 CommentaryBecause it doesn’t engage directly with the question “What is learning?” – but, rather, focused on perceived gaps of Behaviorisms – Social Learning Theory retains many of the limiting and untenable assumptions of most Correspondence Discourses.
 For instance, even while prompting attentions to mental processes and to reciprocal determination of actors, it assumes mind/body and self/other dichotomies that interact mechanically.
 More significantly, Social Learning Theory does not pay much attention to its metaphors of learning and thus retains indefensible baggage from Acquisition Metaphor and other Folk Theories.